open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 ```
 This measures latency of sampling a batch of traces and passing sampled traces through the remainder of the collector pipeline.
 A latency exceeding 1 second can delay sampling decisions beyond `decision_wait`, increasing the chance of traces being dropped before sampling.

-It's therefore recommended to consume this component's output with components that trigger an asynchronous or fast export, like the `batch` processor.
+It's therefore recommended to consume this component's output with components that are fast or trigger asynchronous processing.

 ### Late-Arriving Spans